nwren1337/nwren1337/README.md

     </div>
 </div>

 ### About me

- I am a full stack software engineer on the developer experience team at Datto.
+ I am an IC4 Production Engineer at Meta!
+ We drive reliable, maintainable, and efficient solutions at internet scale.

 Experienced with writing, running, delivering, and maintiaining software.
-I am somewhere inbetween educated and self taught.
+Somewhere inbetween educated and self taught.

 I have experience :